pymupdf/PyMuPDF/docs/faq.rst

     gold = (1,1,0)
     blue = (0,0,1)
-    """We use a Shape object (something like a canvas) to output the text and the rectangles surounding it for demonstration.
+    """We use a Shape object (something like a canvas) to output the text and the rectangles surrounding it for demonstration.
     """
     shape = page.newShape()  # create Shape
     shape.drawRect(r1)  # draw rectangles